 Short explanations of terms used in these security pages.

-The IT Policies that ensure legal and appropriate use of the university's resources and keep data private and secure.
+The IT policies that ensure legal and appropriate use of university resources and keep data private and secure.

 Fight Phishing!
 Don't Get Hooked.

 Report suspected phishes to the IT Security Office.
 Be sure to include the entire text of the message and email headers.

-Use the Phish Bowl to see some phishing (fake) emails that have been spotted at Cornell.
+Check the Phish Bowl to see phishing (fake) emails that have been spotted at Cornell.

 Have you received an email claiming to be from Cornell?
-Make sure it is by checking the list of Verified Cornell Communications.
+Make sure it's legitimate by checking Verified Cornell Communications (login required).

 What you post can last a lifetime: Before posting online think about how it might be perceived now and in the future and who might see it.

 Own your online presence: Set the privacy and security settings on web services and devices to your comfort level for information sharing.
 It’s okay to limit how and with whom you share information.

 - Be aware of what’s being shared: Be aware that when you share a post, picture, or video online, you may also be revealing information about others.
 Be thoughtful when and how you share information about others.

 Post only about others as you would have them post about you: The golden rule applies online as well.

 Personal Information Is Like Money.
 Value It.
 Protect It.

-Think before you act: Be wary of communications that implore you to act immediately, offer something that sounds too good to be true, or ask for personal information.
+Think before you act: Be wary of communications that implore you to act immediately, offer something that sounds too good to be true, or ask for your personal information.

 - Lock Down Your Login: Protect your online accounts by enabling the strongest authentication tools available, such as biometrics, security keys, or a unique one-time code through an app on your mobile device.
 Your usernames and passwords are not enough to protect key accounts like email, banking, and social media.